SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

 1. Install uvicorn
 2. Navigate to fastapi_api folder
 3. Run the main script: `uvicorn main:app --reload`
-4. Go to

 ## Running Flask
 1. Navigate to flask_api folder
 2. `export FLASK_APP=main.py`
 3. `flask run`
 4. On a separate terminal: `python3 flask_api_tester.py`.
-This will fire up the terminal on which flask is running, and the print statements will attest to that
+This will fire up the source code in terminal on which flask is running

 ## Paper Summary
 Based on "Arriving at estimates of a rate and state fault friction model parameter using Bayesian inference and Markov chain Monte Carlo